 Reason To reflect the latest stage

-Proposed modification as the policy gives the assurance that "all new development is supported by, and has good access to, a range of facilities" and "takes a positive approach to the development of new and enhanced community facilities".
-In addition the policy is expected to have generally positive effects upon: Health & Population (1); Education & Skills (2); Crime & Anti social Behaviour (3); Poverty & Social Exclusion (4) and Quality of Neighbourhood and Community Participation (8).
+Proposed modification as the policy gives the assurance that "all new development is supported by, and has good access to, a range of facilities" and "takes a positive approach to the development of new and enhanced community facilities" In addition the policy is expected to have generally positive effects upon: Health & Population (1); Education & Skills (2); Crime & Anti-social Behaviour (3); Poverty & Social Exclusion (4) and Quality of Neighbourhood and Community Participation (8).
 The policy is also predicted as having a minor positive effect upon Soil Resources & Quality (10) as the provision of new green-space and green infrastructure will help to mitigate the overall resource impact from the expected release of significant greenfield land.
 Whilst the upgrading of James Paget Hospital will increase traffic, the negative effect will be partly mitigated by the implementation of Policy CS16 which seeks to work with partners such as Norfolk County Council to improve existing road infrastructure.
 Therefore a minor negative effect is predicted.
-Delete Sustainability Appraisal summary as follows: Policy CS16 is anticipated to have positive effects upon: Health & Population (1); Education & Skills (2); Access to Key Services (5); Unemployment (6); Cultural Facilities (9); Landscapes & Townscapes (13); Indigenous & Inward Investment (20) and Revitalising Town Centres (21).
-In addition significant positive effects were predicted upon Poverty & Social Exclusion (4), Traffic (12), Climate Change (13) Prosperity & Economic Growth (19) and Revitalising Town Centres (21).
-Climate Change (13) Prosperity & Economic Growth (19) and Efficient Pasteins of Movement (22) as the policy is interpreted as significantly improving the current baseline, by seeking improved infrastructure the flow of economic growth into the borough will be significantly enhanced and will enable the borough to fully tap into the burgeoning offshore industry as a hub for renewable energy.
+Delete Sustainability Appraisal summary as follows: Policy CS16 is anticipated to have positive effects upon: Health & Population (1); Education & Skills (2); Access to Key Services (5); Unemployment (6); Cultural Facilities (9); Landscapes & Townscapes (18); Indigenous & Inward Investment (20) and Revitalising Town Centres (21).
+In addition significant positive effects were predicted upon Poverty & Social Exclusion (4), Traffic (12), Climate Change (13) Prosperity & Economic Growth (19) and Efficient Patterns of Movement (22) as the policy is interpreted as significantly improving the current baseline, by seeking improved infrastructure the flow of economic growth into the borough will be significantly enhanced and will enable the borough to fully tap into the burgeoning offshore industry as a hub for renewable energy.
 The baseline identified air quality as a significant issue in the town centre, and whilst the policy seeks to reduce the reliance upon the car and reduce overall emissions, the policy also seeks to support the port and its future development.
-This is likely to give rise to some confliction as larger good vehicles travelling to the port are likely to contribute towards greater town centre emissions, potentially leading to the declaration of an Air Quality (15) but subject to the reduction of traffic in the town centre.
+This is likely to give rise to some confliction as larger good vehicles travelling to the port are likely to contribute towards greater town centre emissions, potentially leading to the declaration of an Air Quality Management Area (AQMA).
+Therefore the policy is predicted as having largely positive effects upon Air Quality (15) but subject to the reduction of traffic in the town centre.
 Should the policy be partially implemented, it is likely that air quality will remain

 Policy/ Paragraph Policy CS16 supporting text

 Page 106

-Ref Pag ©270 of 286
+Ref Pag ©272 of 294